By Karen Carnabucci, LCSW, TEP

 Professional conferences offer opportunities to connect with colleagues, learn what’s new in the field and inspire participants to move forward with fresh ideas when returning to our daily schedule and calendars of the work week.
 During the 80th annual conference of the American Society of Group Psychotherapy and Psychodrama, which ended Sunday, April 3, all that happened — and more.
 I've already blogged about my 10 takeaways from the 80th annual psychodrama conference, gathering the rich and sparkling gems that I found on the adventure of the conference.
 Even with the online version of the conference -- absent of hugs in hallways, shared meals in present time and the modifications of the tried and true psychodramatic techniques -- we still managed to learn, to teach, have fun and feel connected.
 You can read my blog article about all of that on Medium here.
 And there's more...
 By Karen Carnabucci, LCSW, TEP

 Just the other day, I had a session with a supervisee who wanted to explore if she should get her clinical social work license or pursue certification in a particular bodywork modality that she had started to study.
-Another supervisee was looking at choices in trauma-informed certification and was seeking feedback about what choice might enhance the credentials she had already earned.
+Another supervisee was looking at choices in trauma-informed certification and was seeking feedback about what choice might enhance the credentials he had already earned.
 A third wondered if she needed to be certified at all.
 One of the most frequently asked questions that I get as a supervisor and trainer is about certification, whether relating to psychodrama or other fields and disciplines.
 By Karen Carnabucci, LCSW, TEP

 It was kind of like a cold, with a runny nose and big sneezing.
 It was kind of like a bad case of bronchitis, with fits of coughing in morning, noon and at night.
 It was kind of like the flu, with a hint of a headache.
 After a thorough internet search, I came up with my own diagnosis: bronchitis.
 But when the coughing persisted, I made an appointment with my doctor’s office at the end of November.
 Pretending not to look too miserable, I confidently announced my diagnosis of choice when the doctor arrived in the examining room.
 He seemed pleasant, but tired, and listened patiently.
 By Karen Carnabucci, LCSW, TEP

 Some people say that 2021 has been the longest year.
 And, as we review the year with its continuing threats and realities of pandemic infection, political turmoil and the great suffering of the earth itself, 2021 certainly has challenged us to hold steady in the face of the unknown and the uncertain.
 However, I can tell you this -- today, on Tuesday, Dec.
-21, is definitely the longest night of the year.
-This is the time of year when talk of gratitude is everywhere.
-I believe in the power of gratitude to change our lives and support our well-being, and I like to write about gratitude, especially at Thanksgiving.
-This year, however, I’ve asked my good friend Alan Swanson to permit me to re-publish his lovely essay about gratitude, food and blessings.
-By Alan Swanson
+21, is definitely the longest night of the year. |

 AuthorKaren Carnabucci, LCSW, TEP, is an author, trainer and psychotherapist who promotes, practices and teaches experiential methods including psychodrama, Family and Systemic Constellations, sand tray, mindfulness and Tarot imagery.
 Archives